Jeren-A/Developing-interfaces-for-social-network-experiments/readme.md

 ## Install dependencies
 To install all dependencies please run `requirements.txt`  file first:

-python2: ` pip install -r requirements.txt`

-python3: ` pip3 install -r requirements.txt`
+ ` pip3 install -r requirements.txt`

-## Run the project
+## Preview the project
-To see dashboard on your local host run:
+To view dashboard on your local host run:
     ``` streamlit run main.py```

 # Technicality:

 ## Steamlit
-Streamlit is an open-source app framework used to create a Dashboard with Python. `main.py` is the main frontend source file to run the project.
+Streamlit is an open-source app framework used to create a Dashboard with Python.

-## Main.py
-Main.py file functionality:
-* Create a *Pure* object
-* Display *Options Menu : User Toots, User Profile, Diffusion Netwok, Word Cloud*
-* If user selects **User Toots**:

-         - Gets username and calls `get_user_id` and `get_user_toots` methods of Pure object
-         - Displays a graph of toots' favourites_count versus toot_time.
-         - Graph can also display details about each toot when clicked on it.

-*  If user selects **User Profile**:

-        - Program displays *.html* file that includes information about .... of user
-        - Display Account Statistics:
-                - Toots by day of week - frequency of last 40 toots accorgins to the days of the week
-                - Toots timeseries  - frequency of last 40 toots according to the timespan
-* If user selects **Diffusion Netwok**:

-        - Program gets user id from username
-        - Creates `followings_network` from Pure object
-        - Displays Diffusion Network on Dashboard
-* If user selects **Word Cloud**:

-        - Program gets toots' content from Pure object and creates a word cloud of upto 3000 words in shape of Mastodon
+`main.py` is the main frontend source file to run the project.

 ## Pure.py
- - serves as a `server communicator` between Mastadon and ...
+ - serves as a `server communicator` between Mastadon and Dashboard

 ### Creating an actual Mastodon API instance:
 By creating a `Pure` object you create an actual mastadon API instance.
-It has an API that allows you to interact with matodon's every aspect.
+It has an API that allows you to interact with mastodon's every aspect.
+Generate your own secret files with `Mastodon.py` class and substitute your details to Pure object.

 #### *Pure* object's functionality :

- 1. Assig a title and a descriction for the server
+ 1. Get a title and a description from the server  - when conducting research on other mastodon servers your dashboard will automatically update its title
  2. Get a timeline of specific logged in user
  3. Create a dataframe which includes `{user_ids, usernames, toot_ids, toot_time, favourites_count, toot_content}`
  4. Get *user_id* provided a username